Stay Fit and Motivated During Winter: Top Workout Tips

 winter?

-Aim for 150 minutes of moderate or 75 minutes of vigorous activity per week to maintain weight loss.
+To maintain weight loss, aim for 150 minutes of moderate or 75 minutes of vigorous activity per week.
 Mix your indoor and outdoor workouts.

 weather?

 It's good that you work out intensely; just be careful.
-To prevent skin dehydration, warm yourself well, drink a lot, and listen to your body.
+To prevent skin dehydration, warm up well, drink plenty, and listen to your body.

 How can I stay active in fun winter sports?